greenelab/deep-review/sections/06_discussion.md

 predictive models.
 The availability of pre-trained models can accelerate research, with image classifiers as an apt example.
-A pre-trained neural network can be quickly fine-tuned on new data and used in transfer learning, both discussed below.  `TODO: bring up image-encoding for variant classification that used pre-trained image classifier?` "Model zoos", collections of pre-trained models, are not yet common in biomedical domains but have started to appear in genomics applications [@tag:Angermueller2016_single_methyl
+A pre-trained neural network can be quickly fine-tuned on new data and used in transfer learning, both discussed below.
+Taking this idea to the extreme, genomic data has been artificially encoded as images in order to benefit from pre-trained image classifiers [@tag:Poplin2016_deepvariant].
+"Model zoos", collections of pre-trained models, are not yet common in biomedical domains but have started to appear in genomics applications [@tag:Angermueller2016_single_methyl
-@tag:Dragonn]. `TODO: other examples, possibly from Categorize or Treat?`
+@tag:Dragonn].

 DeepChem [@tag:AltaeTran2016_one_shot @tag:DeepChem @tag:Wu2017_molecule_net]
-and DragoNN [@tag:Dragonn] exemplify the benefits of sharing code under an open source license and pre-trained models. `TODO: it would be great to add more positive examples and encourage these, any suggestions?` DeepChem, which targets drug discovery and quantum chemistry, has actively encouraged and received community contributions of learning algorithms and benchmarking datasets.
+and DragoNN [@tag:Dragonn] exemplify the benefits of sharing code under an open source license and pre-trained models.
+DeepChem, which targets drug discovery and quantum chemistry, has actively encouraged and received community contributions of learning algorithms and benchmarking datasets.
 As a consequence, it now supports of a large suite of machine learning approaches, both deep learning and competing strategies, that can be run on diverse test cases.
 This realistic, continual evaluation will play a critical role in